Arranging a Funeral or Cremation Service in Edmonton, Alberta

 After a death has been registered, you will be able to order Death Certificates from a registry agent as needed.
 There is a $20 charge for each death certificate ordered, however registry agents will usually charge additional service fees which can vary.
 It ordinarily takes 3 business days for processing by Vital Statistics once documents have been received and additional time for delivery.

-Who has the responsibility of paying for funeral arrangements?
+Who has the responsibility of paying for funeral arrangements in Edmonton, AB?

 If the deceased did not pre-arrange and pre-pay for a funeral plan, then the immediate next of kin is responsible for making and paying for funeral arrangements.
 This can be quite a burden, and is why more seniors today are considering setting up simple cremation arrangements.